 III.
-Abdullah ibn Salam asked him 3 questions to test his prophethood: The first sign of the end of the world, the first meal taken in paradise and why a child resembles his father.
-Muhammad replied: “the first sign of the hour will be a fire that will bring together people from the East to the West.
-The first meal of the people of paradise will be extralobe of fish liver… If a man has sexual intercourse with his wife and get his discharge first, the child will resemble the father and if the woman gets her discharge first, the child will resemble her.”
-(5:546)
+Abdullah ibn Salam asked him 3 questions to test his prophethood: What would be the first sign of the end of the world, the first meal to be taken in paradise and why a child resembles his father.
+Muhammad replied: “The first sign of the hour will be a fire that will bring together people from the East to the West.
+The first meal of the people of paradise will be extralobe of fish liver… If a man has sexual intercourse with his wife and get his discharge first, the child will resemble the father and if the woman gets her discharge first, the child will resemble her” (5:546).

 IV.
-“The prophet rushed out of fear to pray on eclipse and continued his prayers until the eclipse came to an end.
-Allah show him the unseen during the eclipse.”
-(7:676)
+The prophet rushed out of fear to pray on eclipse and continued his prayers until the eclipse came to an end.
+Allah show him the unseen during the eclipse (7:676).

+How convenient.
 Allah showed him “unseen things,” but didn’t explain to him that eclipses are natural and need not be feared.
-How convenient.

-“…so once Moses went out to take a bath and put his clothes over a stone and that stone ran away with his clothes.
+V. Some Bible characters were also mentioned in the hadiths, not without legendary flavours: “…So once Moses went out to take a bath and put his clothes over a stone and that stone ran away with his clothes.
 Moses followed that stone saying ‘my clothes, o stone!
 My clothes, o stone!
 Till the people of Bani Israel saw him and said ‘by Allah, Moses has got no defect in his body.’
 Moses took his clothes and began to beat the stone.”
-Abu Huraira added ‘By Allah, there are still 6 or 7 marks present on the stone from that excessive beating.”
-(1:5:277)
+Abu Huraira added ‘By Allah, there are still six or seven marks present on the stone from that excessive beating” (1:5:277).

 VI.
-“Allah created Adam, making him 60 cubits tall.”
-(4:543)
+Allah created Adam, making him 60 cubits tall (4:543).

-That means Adam was 90 ft tall! (like the height of a 3 storey building).
+That means Adam was 90 ft tall like the height of a 3 storey building!
 Subhanallah, isn’t Allah great?

-VII “The Prophet said, ‘Fever is from the heat of the [Hell] fire, so cool it with water.”
-(7:619)
+VII.
+The Prophet said, ‘Fever is from the heat of the [Hell] fire, so cool it with water (7:619)

 IX.
-The Prophet said, ‘By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me.”
-(5:266)
+The Prophet said, ‘By Allah, though I am the Apostle of Allah, yet I do not know what Allah will do to me (5:266).

-If the person you are following or emulating is saying he doesn’t know what will become of him after death, then its foolishness to follow him.
+If the person you are following or emulating is saying he doesn’t know what will become of him after death, then it;s foolishness to follow him.